 - 1- Use the ANYCAST method of TR introduction alongside the Grouping of TRs.
 In this approach all the TRs are introduced for normal multicast routing using the ANYCAST address and a selected group of TRs can be introduced in addition to the ANYCAST with their unicast address used for communication between TRs and C-MAPPERs alongside their TR group which is manually configured on the Active C-MAPPER.
 In such case clients MUST only use the TRs with TR Group number other than 0 when dealing with Bidirectional multicast groups. - 2- Use only Grouping of TRs.
 In this approach only the unicast address of available TRs are updated by the C-MAPPER alongside their TR group which is set manually on the Active C-MAPPER.
+It is also possible to use more than one Anycast Address when using TR Grouping.
+In this manner each group of TRs will be assigned a separate and unique Anycast Address which will eventually reduced the size and entries of PDTT.

-Both of the above methods are usable although, the second approach will result in huge amount of data in PDTT updated by C-MAPPER.
+Both of the above methods are usable, although, the second approach will result in huge amount of data in PDTT updated by C-MAPPER.
 No matter which method is used clients will use the groupings ONLY when dealing with Bidirectional multicast groups.